Cart

 You’ll also need to set the proper saddle/seat height, put the foot pegs down, and test the braking and bell.
 Then you’ll be ready to learn how to ride!

 Not sure which JackRabbit you have?
 An easy way to tell the difference between the Jackrabbit XG and JackRabbit OG is that the XG has a brake lever on each side of the handlebars while the OG has a brake lever only on the right side of the handlebars.
-The JackRabbit OG is the original JackRabbit model and there are a couple versions as described in the JackRabbit OG Technical Specifications section below.
+The JackRabbit OG is the original JackRabbit model and there are a couple of versions as described in the JackRabbit OG Technical Specifications section below.

 No need to remove the battery to charge your JackRabbit!
 To charge, locate the charge port under the main rectangular frame of your JackRabbit, pop the charging cap open, and insert the round plug into the charge port.